 Unlike many other firms, our firm will not ask you to repay these costs of the investigation if the investigation leads us to conclude that we cannot file a lawsuit on your behalf.

 Contact the firm today

-Call or visit us for a free consultation to discuss your auto accident, personal injury, and family law matters.
+Contact us for a free consultation to discuss your West Virginia medical malpractice claim matters.
 We also offer home and hospital visits for those who are injured and cannot travel to us.
-In family law matters, you can obtain free information by phone, or schedule a consultation.
-To obtain free information or a consultation contact us today.
-We serve all of West Virginia from our office in Bridgeport.

 Why You Need the Top Lawyers